kumuluz/kumuluzee-discovery/README.md

 Automatic service registration is enabled with the annotation `@RegisterService` on the REST application class (that extends `javax.ws.rs.core.Application`).
 The annotation takes six parameters:

 - value: service name.
 Default value is fully classified class name.
-Service name can be overridden with configuration key `kumuluzee.service-name`.
+Service name can be overridden with configuration key `kumuluzee.name`.
 - ttl: time to live of a registration key in the store.
 Default value is 30 seconds.
 TTL can be overridden with configuration key `kumuluzee.discovery.ttl`.
 - pingInterval: an interval in which service updates registration key value in the store.
 Default value is 20.
 Ping interval can be overridden with configuration key `kumuluzee.discovery.ping-interval`.
 - environment: environment in which service is registered.
 Default value is "dev".
-Environment can be overridden with configuration key `kumuluzee.env`.
+Environment can be overridden with configuration key `kumuluzee.env.name`.
 - version: version of service to be registered.
 Default value is "1.0.0".
 Version can be overridden with configuration key `kumuluzee.version`.
 - singleton: if true ensures, that only one instance of service with the same name, version and environment is registered.
 Default value is false.